Invested In You.

 Patrick O'Connor, CFP®

 As Vice President at Duncan Williams Asset Management, Patrick’s primary responsibilities include working closely with individual investors, retirement plan investment consulting and individualized participant education services, as well as working with organizations in the non-profit sector in regards to their foundation and endowment investment policies and investment allocations.
 A native Memphian, Patrick received a degree in Advertising from Pepperdine University in Malibu, California.
 Before his transition into the investment consulting business, Patrick worked as an account executive for a nationally-recognized advertising agency where he was responsible for helping clients, which ranged from national non-profits to professional sports teams, strategically develop and implement marketing campaigns with multi-million dollar budgets.
-Patrick currently serves as a member of the Board of Directors for Momentum Nonprofit Partners, the Germantown Performing Arts Center, and the Tennessee Clean Water Network.
+Patrick currently serves as a member of the Board of Directors for Momentum Nonprofit Partners, and the Germantown Performing Arts Center.
 Patrick’s wife, Katy, works at St. Jude Children’s Research Hospital and is the lead transplant coordinator, and they are members of Second Presbyterian Church.
 In his spare time, Patrick enjoys fishing, golfing, and biking, and he is always happy when he’s enjoying fellowship and a good meal with friends and family.

 Board of Directors, Momentum Nonprofit Partners; Board of Directors, Germantown Performing Arts Center.